laravel/docs/homestead.md

 	vagrant box add laravel/homestead https://atlas.hashicorp.com/laravel/boxes/homestead

-### Installing Homestead
+#### Cloning The Homestead Repository

-You may install Homestead manually by simply cloning the repository.
-Consider cloning the repository into a `Homestead` folder within your "home" directory, as the Homestead box will serve as the host to all of your Laravel (and PHP) projects:
+You may install Homestead by simply cloning the repository.
+Consider cloning the repository into a `Homestead` folder within your "home" directory, as the Homestead box will serve as the host to all of your Laravel projects:

 	git clone https://github.com/laravel/homestead.git Homestead

-Once you have cloned the Homestead repository, run the `bash init.sh` command from the Homestead directory to create the `Homestead.yaml` configuration file:
+Once you have cloned the Homestead repository, run the `bash init.sh` command from the Homestead directory to create the `Homestead.yaml` configuration file.
+The `Homestead.yaml` file will be placed in your `~/.homestead` directory:

 	bash init.sh

-The `Homestead.yaml` file will be placed in your `~/.homestead` directory.
+<a name="configuring-homestead"></a>
+### Configuring Homestead

-### Configure Your Provider
+#### Setting Your Provider

 The `provider` key in your `Homestead.yaml` file indicates which Vagrant provider should be used: `virtualbox` or `vmware_fusion`.
-You may set this to whichever provider you prefer.
+You may set this to whichever provider you prefer:

 	provider: virtualbox

-### Set Your SSH Key
+#### Setting Your SSH Key

-In the `Homestead.yaml` file, you can also configure the path to your public SSH key, as well as the folders you wish to be shared between your main machine and the Homestead virtual machine.
+In the `Homestead.yaml` file, you should also configure the path to your public SSH key.
 Don't have an SSH key?
 On Mac and Linux, you can generally create an SSH key pair using the following command:

 	ssh-keygen -t rsa -C "you@homestead"

-On Windows, you may install [Git](http://git-scm.com/) and use the `Git Bash` shell included with Git to issue the command above.
+On Windows, you may install [Git](http://git-scm.com/) and use the "Git Bash" shell included with Git to issue the command above.
 Alternatively, you may use [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) and [PuTTYgen](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).

 Once you have created a SSH key, specify the public key's path in the `authorize` property of your `Homestead.yaml` file.

-### Configure Your Shared Folders
+#### Configuring Shared Folders

 The `folders` property of the `Homestead.yaml` file lists all of the folders you wish to share with your Homestead environment.
 As files within these folders are changed, they will be kept in sync between your local machine and the Homestead environment.
-You may configure as many shared folders as necessary!
+You may configure as many shared folders as necessary:

 	folders:
 	    - map: ~/Code
 	      to: /home/vagrant/Code

-#### NFS Folders

-To enable [NFS](http://docs.vagrantup.com/v2/synced-folders/nfs.html), just add a simple flag to your synced folder:
+To enable [NFS](http://docs.vagrantup.com/v2/synced-folders/nfs.html), just add a simple flag to your synced folder configuration:

 	folders:
 	    - map: ~/Code
 	      to: /home/vagrant/Code
 	      type: "nfs"

-### Configure Your Nginx Sites
+#### Configuring Nginx Sites

 Not familiar with Nginx?
 No problem.
 The `sites` property allows you to easily map a "domain" to a folder on your Homestead environment.
 A sample site configuration is included in the `Homestead.yaml` file.
 Again, you may add as many sites to your Homestead environment as necessary.
-Homestead can serve as a convenient, virtualized environment for every Laravel project you are working on!
+Homestead can serve as a convenient, virtualized environment for every Laravel project you are working on:

 	sites:
 	    - map: homestead.app
 	      to: /home/vagrant/Code/Laravel/public

-#### HHVM Sites

 You can make any Homestead site use [HHVM](http://hhvm.com) by setting the `hhvm` option to `true`: